 But sometimes I think people are attempting to push AI as some kind of excuse, as a way to bypass the work that humans actually need to be doing, and in the process making false promises for technology.

 Chapter 7: Pipeliner CRM Artificial Intelligence–Voyager

-Now that I’ve taken some direct shots at the fantasies being promoted by a number of sales AI products, in this final chapter I’ll elaborate on how AI is used within my own product, Pipeliner CRM.
+Now that I’ve taken some direct shots at the fantasies being promoted by a number of sales AI products, in this final chapter I’ll elaborate on how AI is used within my own productProduct Product refers to anything (an idea, item, service, process or information) that meets a need or a desire and is offered to a market, usually but not always at a price., Pipeliner CRM.
 I do this not only to promote Pipeliner, but more as a demonstration of how I believe AI can best serve the sales industry today.

 Learn More About Pipeliner CRM